March 1, 2021: Caring for your feet and back during pregnancy

-At Maidenhead Podiatry we find foot care during pregnancy is often overlooked with treatment only being sought towards the end of term, and frequently only because feet can no longer be reached.
+At Maidenhead Podiatry & Chiropractic Clinic we find foot and back care during pregnancy is often overlooked with treatment only being sought towards the end of term, and frequently only because backs seize up or feet can no longer be reached.

 Pregnancy means many changes in a woman’s body and there are common changes that develop over the nine month term.

-One of these complaints, usually ignored, is changes to feet and foot pain.
+Of these complaints, usually ignored, are changes to back, feet and foot pain.

-Other common foot problems experienced by pregnant woman are over-pronation (rolling the foot inwards), odema (swelling), and the build up of hard skin (callous) or corns as a direct consequence of increased pressure and friction.
+Common foot problems experienced by pregnant woman are over-pronation (rolling the foot inwards), oedema (swelling), and the build up of hard skin (callous) or corns as a direct consequence of increased pressure and friction.

 Relaxin is a hormone produced during pregnancy by the ovaries and placenta with important effects in the female reproductive system in preparation for childbirth, including relaxing the ligaments in the pelvis to facilitate birth.

-However, it also relaxes ligaments in the feet contributing to changes including pain and broadening of the foot.
+Relaxin also relaxes ligaments in the feet contributing to changes including pain and broadening of the foot.
 Changes to the shape of the feet during pregnancy are often permanent.
 Speak to one of our Podiatrists about managing foot pain.

-Many women may also experience leg cramping and varicose veins largely due to weight gain.
+Many women may also experience leg cramping and varicose veins largely due to the temporary weight gain of pregnancy.

-Because of this, it is important to learn more about foot health during pregnancy to help make this nine month period more comfortable.
+Because of this, it is important to learn more about back and foot health during pregnancy to help make this nine month period more comfortable.